The Boxer Rescue

 Where do your boxers come from?

 Many of our boxers are owner surrenders.
 Perhaps the owner purchased the dog on impulse, not understanding the needs of a boxer.
 Sometimes, financial situations change, and families are not able to care for the dog anymore.
 We also take dogs that have been brought to shelters around New England.
 If a shelter reaches out for help, we do our best to find placement for the boxer in need.
-Lastly, we have a wonderful relationship with boxer rescue in Puerto Rico, and we work closely with them to bring boxers in need, from the island, to New England.
 All of our boxers are temperament tested and evaluated before coming into rescue.
 It should be noted that ALL dogs require a decompression period when going to a new home.
 Even the sweetest, most loveable boxer experiences fear and confusion during transitional times and foster/adoptive homes need to be conscious and respectful of this.

 Can I adopt a female dog if I already have a female dog?